 Approximately 1 in 20 adults are affected by ADHD, with many undiagnosed and untreated.

 At the Nelson Clinic, we offer a streamlined ADHD assessment and treatment service.

-ADHD assessments are conducted by trained psychologists and if treatment is recommended an appointment can be booked with our ADHD Coaching team and/or our Psychiatry team.
+ADHD assessments are conducted by trained psychologists.
+If treatment is recommended, an appointment can be booked with our ADHD Coaching team and/or our Paediatrician or Psychiatry team.

-We undertake comprehensive assessments of adults to address questions about the existence and diagnosis of ADHD.
+We undertake comprehensive assessments of children and adults to address questions about the existence and diagnosis of ADHD.